Table of contents

 Is selling t-shirts on Shopify profitable?

-Shopify’s integration with print-on-demand services lowers the barrier to entry, making it easy to sell t-shirts online with minimal upfront investment.
-Whether you’re designing graphic tees, premium-quality t-shirts, or niche-specific custom t-shirts, Shopify provides the tools to create a successful store.
-And print-on-demand fills in the order fulfillment gap.
+Whether you’re designing graphic tees, premium-quality t-shirts, or niche-specific custom t-shirts, Shopify offers helpful tools to build a successful store.
+And your chosen print-on-demand partner fills in the order fulfillment gap.

-How to sell t-shirts on Shopify in 7 steps
+How to sell t-shirts on Shopify in 6 steps

 1. Define your audience and niche